 Kudzai is a member of the Board’s Nominations Committee and FE Oversight Group, and of the University Honours Committee.

-Jane Reeves is a Senior Vice President within the compliance function of Thomson Reuters, the world’s leading source of intelligent information for businesses and professionals.
-Previously Ms Reeves was an SVP within the Government Affairs function of Thomson Reuters.
+Jane Reeves is a Senior Counsel with the law firm Taylor Wessing.
+Previously, Ms Reeves was a Senior Vice President and Associate General Counsel within the Compliance and Government Affairs functions of Thomson Reuters.
 In her earlier career, Ms Reeves took on a number of legal roles within The Thomson Corporation and Primark Corp. and was a solicitor with the global law firm, Linklaters.

-Ms Reeves is a trustee of the Legal Education Foundation and the College of Law Pension and Assurance Scheme and a member of the Council of the Publishers’ Association.
+Ms Reeves is a trustee of the Legal Education Foundation and an independent member of the Finance Committee of the Royal Botanical Gardens, Kew.

-Ms Reeves joined the University of Lincoln’s Board of Governors in 2014
+Ms Reeves joined the University of Lincoln’s Board of Governors in 2014, and is also a member of its Nominations Committee.

 Karen Savage joined the Board as staff Governor in July 2017.
 She is Head of the School of Fine and Performing Arts at the University, and a researcher of collaborative and interdisciplinary performance practices.
 She has previously worked at the University of Portsmouth, and is currently an external examiner at De Montfort University and Buckinghamshire New University.
 She is committed to education alongside collaborative performative, media, and arts-based practices, and is currently on the Board of Trustees for Lincoln Drill Hall.
 She is also passionate about developing and supporting young people and women achieve through social transformation.
 She has worked with the third-sector to support youth and community groups in the U.K and also in Africa, to create sustainable opportunities within a variety of communities.
 Karen is also a convener for the Intermediality in Performance working group as part of the International Federation for Theatre Research.